Paul Winfield: Personal life and death

 Winfield was gay, but remained discreet about it in the public eye.
 Prior to coming out with his sexuality, Winfield lived with his Sounder co-star Cicely Tyson, for about 18 months in the early 1970s.
 She offered him a place to stay after he revealed that he was gay on set.
-Due to them living together, it was speculated that they were in a relationship.
+Due to their living together, it was speculated that they were in a relationship.
 They never corrected the misconception.
 His partner of 30 years, architect Charles Gillan Jr., died of bone cancer on March 5, 2002.

 Winfield long battled obesity and diabetes.
 On March 7, 2004, he died of a heart attack at Queen of Angels – Hollywood Presbyterian Medical Center in Los Angeles.
 Winfield and Gillan are interred together at Forest Lawn Memorial Park in Los Angeles.